 Your coinsurance expense will vary depending on your chosen plan and the various drug costs.
 Different prescription drug plans cover different medications (such as brand-name drugs) at various prices.

-It’s common to have many questions when learning about Medicare and all the costs you’ll need to cover.
+It’s common to have many questions when learning about Medicare and all the costs you must cover.
 Here are some of the most common questions among Medicare beneficiaries.

 How is Medicare coinsurance calculated?